 Please inform your City Fertility Centre specialist that you wish to utilise your frozen sperm sample.

 There are several treatment options available for you and your partner to achieve a pregnancy.
-The type of treatment recommended can vary depending on the number and quality of sperm available.
+The type of treatment recommended can vary depending on the number in storage and quality of sperm pre and post freezing that is available.
 As part of this process, your partner may also require some basic fertility investigations.

 Yes, there may be a problem with the number and quality of the sperm, especially in men who are about to undergo cancer treatment.
 Their underlying illness may have caused a reduction in the sperm count or in their motility (movement).
 In such situations, it may be advisable to freeze even more specimens if time and treatment permit.